google/CFU-Playground/README.md

 ```
 ### Use

-Build the SoC in the `soc/` subdir and load it onto Arty:
+Build the SoC and load the bitstream onto Arty:
 ```
 make PROJ=proj_template soc
 make PROJ=proj_template prog